LukaLiegis/quant/waymo_long/README.md

 ## Waymo Pure Play

-Based on this tweet from Jared L Kubin I was interested in implementing a hedging strategy to be only long waymo by removing exposure to Google's other businesses (advertising, cloud, youtube).
+Based on [this](https://x.com/JaredKubin/status/1928636508107342124) tweet from Jared L Kubin I was interested in implementing a hedging strategy to be only long waymo by removing exposure to Google's other businesses (advertising, cloud, youtube).
+The core idea is that Google trades at a conglomerate discount where Waymo (which is a tiny fraction of the revenue) represents significant value but is obscured by the other parts of Google's business.

 There are three hedging approaches applied:
 1. Multivariate linear regression: